Judges 7:4 KJV

 - Maybe he at least thought God would give him some helpers in the work

 But when crunch time came and the Midianites were slated to be driven out, God told Gideon he had too many followers.
-God then told Gideon He would try these men for him a pare down the number to those God intended to be serve with him.
+God then told Gideon He would try these men for him a pare down the number to those God intended to be served with him.

 Maybe Gideon's first thought was that he didn't need this sort of help from God.
 Perhaps, if Gideon were among the Christians of today, he would have felt like he didn't want God doing him these kinds of favors.